untoxa/bgb_profiling_toolkit/readme.md

     stats = calc_profiling_stats(filename, double_speed=False, all_data=False, symbols={})

-parse the BGB "debug messages" log file and calculate profiling stat
+parses the BGB "debug messages" log file and calculate profiling stat

     filename        : path and filename to the BGB log file double_speed    : set to True if cpu_fast() is called; False by default